Now is the time to dig deep into your social media marketing and adopt new systems and ideas.

 Consider solving common and persistent problems in your industry.
 Even better, try to post something educational and funny.

 People will always share positive posts more than negative ones.

 Facebook themselves have said that the average user is subjected to over 1,500 stories per day.
 To increase engagement, the news feed only displays about 300 of these – those that are most relevant to the user.
 Focus on posting high-quality, relevant content.
 In this case, it’s literally quality over quantity.
 Posting less with higher quality will increase organic reach more than spamming your page with everything you can get your hands on.
-The Buffer blog suggests you post two to four times per day depending on the platform.
-Buffer also suggest the best times of day.
-Always remember that your business is unique, so don’t be afraid to experiment with different frequencies- and again, ask your supporters when they want to hear from you and with what content.
+The Buffer blog suggests you should post two to four times per day, depending on the platform.
+However, remember that your business is unique, so don’t be afraid to experiment with different frequencies, and again, ask your supporters when they want to hear from you and with what content.

 This tactic will vary from platform to platform, but tweaking the settings of your posts to target specific members of your audience can give you a boost in organic potential.
 For Facebook, you can use organic post targeting to tweak who will see it.

 There are eight options on Facebook you can use:

 - Education level